BESST

 Beach Engineering Student Success Team (BESST) is the engineering-based learning community, which is a part of the university-wide Beach Experience (BeachXP) Learning Communities.

-Space is limited, so be sure to complete the ALEKS Math Placement by June 30th.
+Space is limited, so be sure to complete the ALEKS Math Placement by July 19.
 If space is available, you may also speak to an advisor on your Advising and Registration day.
 Click here for more information about Math placement in the College of Engineering.
-Interested in BESST?
-Click below to complete your application by June 30th.
+Interested in BESST/Beach XP?
+Click below to complete your application.

 Pre-engineering majors who place into MATH 111 (Pre-Calculus Trigonometry) and MATH 113 (Pre-Calculus Algebra) or MATH 122 (Calculus 1) are eligible for BESST.